 The road up to King Mountain, as well as King Mountain Glider Park is in Moore, Idaho.
 You can camp at the Park in Moore, or at King Mountain Glider Park.
 Please contact John K at King Mountain Glider Park prior to camping at his site.

 Moore Park is located at the corner of 3150N and Main St., just off Hwy 93

 43.73556°N 113.36694°W or

-Camping is OK at Moore Park, however, when a there is a contest going on, the electric outlets are reserved for the contest staff.
+Camping is OK at Moore Park.
 The park does have restrooms, large trees with shade, and grass for your tents.